MajesticSeaKraken/Sport-Team-Schedule-Generator/README.md

-# RoundRobinSchedulingAlgorithm
+# Sport Team Schedule Generator

-Algorithm for generating round robin scheduling for sports teams This algorithm is for generating round robin schedules for sports teams.
-You identify how many teams, how many weeks, and then run the program to generate a schedule that can be seen either on a team by team basis or for seeing all teams.
+This program creates a schedule for sports teams.
+You identify how many teams, how many weeks, and you can select either round robin or double round robin for the scheduling format.
+Round Robin means that every team plays every other team in the league once, Double Round Robin means teams play every other team, on the road and at home.
+You type in the number of teams, the number of weeks in the season, the schedule type, and then generate the schedule.
+You can review the schedule once it has generated, and you can export the data - the data will show up in a tkinter text box so you can copy/paste that data whenever you need to.